kehantan/labbook/docs/assays/mtt.rst

 Seeding
 -------
 #.
 Trypsinise cells from culture flask.
 #.
 Count the cells.
 #.
-Calculate how many cells is needed.
+Calculate how many cells and media required.
 #.
-Calculate how much media required.
-#.
 Aspirate required number of cells and mix with required amount of media.

-#.
-1,500 cells in each well for next day treatment in 96 well plate.
+    1,500 cells in each well for next day treatment in a 96 well plate.

 #.
 Incubate seeded 96 well plate for 24 hrs.

 Treatment